mapprotocol/docs/map-protocol/validator/QuickStart.md

   }
     //Attention reminder
-	//if you are a validator you will be Limited by validatorLockedGoldRequirements.value function getAccountLockedGoldRequirement(address account) public view returns (uint256) {
+	//if you are a validator you will be Limited by `validatorLockedGoldRequirements.value`(10k MAP) function getAccountLockedGoldRequirement(address account) public view returns (uint256) {
         if (isValidator(account)) {
             return validatorLockedGoldRequirements.value;